interactivetools-com/SmartArray/readme.md

-# SmartArray: PHP Arrays with Superpowers
+# SmartArray: Enhanced Arrays with Automatic HTML Encoding and Chainable Methods

-SmartArray enhances PHP arrays to work as both traditional arrays and chainable objects.
+SmartArray extends PHP arrays with automatic HTML encoding and chainable utility methods.
-You get all the familiar array features you know, plus powerful new methods for filtering, mapping, grouping, and handling nested data - making array operations simpler while preserving normal array syntax.
+It preserves familiar array syntax while adding powerful features for filtering, mapping, and data manipulation - making common array operations simpler, safer, and more expressive.

 ## Table of Contents